ci-wdi-900/cats-cradle/README.md

 ![the letters from "Hello." and "Oh hi." printed out to the terminal](./assets/challenge-3.png)

 4) Write a function that prints out only the vowels from a given string.
 Do not use regular expressions ("regex").
 Now call it with "Regular expressions are for term 2.".
-You should see an "e" printed, followed by a "u", followed by an "a", and so on. **HINT**: you can check if each charater is a vowel by checking if it `===` 'a' and 'b' an so on.
+You should see an "e" printed, followed by a "u", followed by an "a", and so on. **HINT**: you can check if each charater is a vowel by checking if it `===` 'a' and 'e' and so on.
 Or you could check out `.includes`, but if you stretch out into `.includes`, make sure you don't get it backwards.
 It's very easy to accidentally check if the string of vowels ('aeiou') is IN a single character, rather than the other way around!

 Example output: